PlayStation Move Ape Escape: Development

 An Ape Escape game for the PlayStation 3 (named "Ape Escape" working title) was confirmed as a PlayStation Move title in Tokyo Game Show 2009 in September.

 A trailer for PlayStation Move was released.
 It displayed a one second clip of the game, which involved the player catching monkeys with a net, using the move controller, in first-person view.
 Another image was released by Ape Club.
 It contained a picture of the "Gadget Widget", displaying the gadgets, and a new addition showing batteries.
 A full trailer for the game was finally released which was shown at the Tokyo Game Show 2010 on September 16.

-An English version of the game was released in Asian countries like Singapore along with a PlayStation Move bundle in 2011, under the name Ape Escape On The Move.
+An English version of the game was released in Asian countries like Singapore along with a PlayStation Move bundle in 2011, under the name Ape Escape: On the Move!.
 PlayStation Move Ape Escape was released for the US PlayStation Store during the Summer.

 Reception

-PlayStation Move Ape Escape received largely negative reviews, with average scores of 46.06% on GameRankings and 43/100 on Metacritic.
+The game received "unfavorable" reviews according to the review aggregation website Metacritic.
 IGN's Jack DeVries disliked the game and found that it was "missing a lot of shooter fundamentals like additional weapons ,[sic] co-op, and challenge", concluding that it was "an embarrassing, shovelware shooter that feels more like a bargain bin Wii title than a first party affair".
+In Japan, Famitsu gave it a score of three sevens and one six for a total of 27 out of 40.